elliottt/elliottt.github.io/content/cv/index.md

 # Work Experience

+## Fastly - May 2022 - Present
+**Principal Engineer** - Working on the Compute@Edge team.

-## Stripe - April 2019 - Present
+## Stripe - April 2019 - May 2022
-**Infrastructure Engineer** - Working on the [sorbet] typechecker and compiler for ruby.
+**Infrastructure Engineer** - Worked on the [sorbet] typechecker and compiler for ruby.
-* Key contributor on the sorbet compiler, implementing optimizations and improving coverage for the ruby language.
+* Key contributor on the sorbet compiler, implemented optimizations and improved coverage for the ruby language.
 Generated native code with llvm, targeting the ruby vm's c api.
 * Implemented type-system features, and improved type-checker runtime performance.
 * Mentored an intern on the sorbet compiler project, and organized/ran regular